Welcome to St Peter’s Catholic School

 The school serves a very large catchment area and relies on the network of buses to get students to school.
 The co-operation of the Bus Companies and the Local Authorities is essential.
 Therefore, good behaviour on the buses is absolutely vital.
 For further conditions under which students may travel on buses to St Peter’s see Travel Guidelines.
 Parents of students who use buses are requested to discuss these conditions very firmly with their children.

-For up-to-date timetables please contact the appropriate Bus Company or Local Authority (LA) detailed below, or see our Transport page.
+For up-to-date timetables please see our Transport page.

 Bus passes, should you be entitled to one, will be sent directly to the home address of students applying for them.
 We draw your attention to the conditions of issue which is distributed directly from the LA for students who have been issued with travel passes.